 1. Document The Accident

-Also ensure to document how this accident effected your holiday, i.e. if you had to cut your holiday short and incur added expenses such as public transport, ferry, flights or any other method of transport needed to get you home.
+Also ensure to document how this accident affected your holiday.
+If you had to cut your holiday short and incur added expenses.
+Such expenses include as public transport, ferry, flights or any other method of transport needed to get you home.
 Make sure you keep all receipts of these expenses.

 2. Report The Accident

-Depending on how serious your holiday accident claim * is, you should inform the accommodation you are staying in, whether it is a hotel, holiday resort etc. If you are on a package holiday organised by a travel agent or tour holiday company then you need to report the accident to them also.
+Depending on how serious your holiday accident claim * is, you should inform the accommodation you are staying in.
+If you are on a package holiday organised by a travel agent report the accident to them also.
 They may have an accident report form that you will need to complete to formally report the accident.

-Reporting the incident to the police is also an option if you do not receive adequate co-operation from the other officials you reported the incident to.
+Reporting the incident to the police is also an option.
+This should be done if you do not receive adequate co-operation from the other officials.

 Ensure that you request copies of any incident reports you complete and sign as proof that you reported the accident.
-This is important for when you make your holiday accident claim *.
+This is important for when you make your claim *.

 3. Medical Records

-If you had to undergo any medical treatment while on holiday, ensure that you keep records of any hospital bills or any other medical receipts.
-It is also important that you ask the medical practitioner for a copy of any medical examination results or medical reports relating to your injuries / illness.
+Ensure that you keep records of any hospital bills or any other medical receipts.
+It is also important that you ask the medical practitioner for a copy of any medical examination results or medical reports relating to your injuries/illness.

-Upon your return to Ireland, if you are going to proceed with a holiday accident claim * , the first thing you should do is to contact a holiday claims solicitor * for advice on how best to proceed.
+Upon your return to Ireland, if you are going to proceed with a claim *, the first thing you should do is to contact an accident abroad solicitor * for advice on how best to proceed.

-If you are to proceed with a holiday accident claim * you may be entitled to claim compensation for the accident and added expenses you incurred, these claims are called damages:
+If you are to proceed with a holiday accident claim * you may be entitled to pursue a claim for the accident and added expenses you incurred, these claims are called damages:

 General Damages: Non-financial damages such as pain and suffering and/or physical and emotional damage following an accident or illness on holiday

-Special Damages: Out of pocket expenses incurred as a result of an accident on holiday for example, loss of earnings (if you were out of work), medical bills abroad and in Ireland, added travel costs as a result of the accident, for example, travel to and from hospital or last minute travel arrangements to travel home.
+Special Damages: Out of pocket expenses incurred as a result of an accident on holiday.
+For example, loss of earnings (if you were out of work), medical bills abroad and in Ireland.
+This may be a financial burden for people who have sustained an accident abroad.
+They may have no travel insurance, added travel costs as a result of the accident.
+For example, travel to and from the hospital or last-minute travel arrangements to travel home.

 For those who have been injured * while on a package holiday, the thought of returning to the destination where they were injured to deal with a holiday accident claim * is daunting and confusing.
 Luckily, The Package Holidays and Travel Act 1995 comes into play and provides an avenue whereby a person who was injured on a package holiday in a foreign country can make a holiday accident claim * in Ireland, provided that the holiday was organised by an Irish package holiday provider.